 What are the details behind this provision, where do I go to learn more?

 The CARES Act expanded the scope of Sec.
 127 of the Internal Revenue Code, which addresses employer-paid tuition benefits.
 The Cares Act stipulated that the $5,250 amount that employers can annually contribute tax-free for tuition assistance can be extended to student loan repayment assistance.
-According to Labor & Employment lawyers at Employment Law Worldview, an employer can “pay for all or part of an employee’s Qualified Education Loan as a tax-free benefit, provided that benefit is part of an employer’s education assistance program (EAP).”
+According to Employment Law Worldview, an employer can “pay for all or part of an employee’s Qualified Education Loan as a tax-free benefit, provided that benefit is part of an employer’s education assistance program (EAP).”
 The $5,250 cap is now the combined annual limit for education assistance payments–whether for tuition or student loan repayment.

 What is a Qualified Education Loan for this purpose?